 Employer Letter of Credit

 If your employer pays your course fees directly to UC Davis, we can accept a Letter of Credit (LOC) as interim credit for your course fees.
 Contact the University Student Accounting Office at 530-752-3646 to set up an account for your employer.
-With this payment option, you can register once your completed LOC has been received and confirmed by Student Accounting, typically three business days after the LOC is received.

 Letter of Credit and Enrollment Deposit